okta/okta.github.io/_source/_standards/OAuth/index.md

 No other modifications affect existing tokens.

 ## ID Token

-An Authorization Server can also issue an ID Token to the client, as in OpenID Connect, but with the following differences:
+A Custom Authorization Server can issue an ID Token to the client, as in OpenID Connect, but with the following differences:

-* The ID Token cannot contain a reserved scope or claim called 'groups'.
+* The ID Token cannot contain a reserved scope, nor can it contain a claim called 'groups'.
 To obtain a claim with group information, administrators must define a custom claim with a group filter and associate it with a scope.
 * The custom properties in the app user profile are not included in the Id Token by default, even if profile scope is granted.
 To obtain a claim for a custom property, administrators must define a custom claim with an Okta Expression Language expression and associate it with a scope.

-The lifetime of an Id Token is 1 hour.
+The lifetime of an ID token is one hour.
 If the client that issued the token is deactivated, the token is immediately and permanently invalidated.
 Reactivating the client does not make the token valid again.

-The same validation steps for [OpenID Connect](/docs/api/resources/oidc.html#validating-id-tokens) can also be applied to ID Token for
+The validation steps for [OpenID Connect with the Okta Authorization Server](/docs/api/resources/oidc.html#validating-id-tokens) can also be applied to ID tokens for
-OAuth2, except the public keys should be retrieved via the [Get Keys endpoint](/docs/api/resources/oauth2.html#get-keys).
+OAuth 2.0 (Custom Authorization Server), except the public keys should be retrieved via the [Get Keys endpoint](/docs/api/resources/oauth2.html#get-keys).

+## Requesting a Token

+For a list of tokens returned, depending on grant type and scope in your request, see [Response Parameters](/docs/api/resources/oauth2.html#response-parameters-1).

 ## Access Policies